Cycling itinerary in the Thur Valley (60km)

 On the vineyard side…

-Whether you start in Cernay or Thann, you must take the time to stop at Thanna pretty little town that marks the end of the Alsace Wine Route (which goes from Marlenheim in the north to Thann in the south) and which has a magnificent collegiate church, the collegiate church of Saint Thiébaut.
-With its roof of glazed tiles, it is superb and original in addition to being very imposing.
+Whether you start in Cernay or Thann, you’ll want to take the time to stop in Thann, a pretty little town that marks the end of the Alsace Wine Route (which runs from Marlenheim in the north to Thann in the south) and boasts a magnificent collegiate church, the Collegiate Church of Saint Thiébaut.
+With its glazed tile roof, it’s a superb and original building, as well as being very imposing.
 Thann has some nice buildings in general, it is nice to take the time to have a look.

-In Thann, you should not miss the Grand Cru Rangen vineyards, famous in Alsace.
+And don’t miss the Grand Cru Rangen vineyards in Thann, famous throughout Alsace.
 Can you guess why by looking at them?
 What should strike you is the inclination of the slope on which the vines are planted… It is so steep that some plots require that the grape harvest be done by rappel!
 Incredible, isn’t it?

 You will go along the vineyards if you start in Cernay.
 If not, it’s worth checking out anyway!
 Admire also theEngelbourg, or eye of the witch, an old overturned tower that you will see on the top (and which can be the object of a beautiful walk by the way!).